 For additional information on Grant Revenue, please see the 2016 Budget Recommendations.

 For general information on how we anticipate utilizing grant funds, please see the 2016 Grant Details Book.
 (Note: These are estimates, and must be approved by the funder.)

-The following are the major categories of Community Development Grants received by the City and administered through the Office of Budget and Management:
+The following are the major community development grants received by the City and administered through the Office of Budget and Management (OBM):

 Community Development Block Grant (CDBG)

 The City receives a Community Development Block Grant (CDBG) from HUD to serve the needs of low- and moderate-income people, families, and communities.
 CDBG is the largest annual federal grant to the City that addresses human service needs.
 OBM administers CDBG grant funds while departments manage the contracts executed between the City and not-for-profit "delegate agencies" throughout Chicago.
 The delegate agencies serve needs ranging from public health, housing and homelessness, to workforce training, seniors, the disabled and more.
 By partnering with delegate agencies, the City can provide effective services and support community based programs and solutions.

 For additional information regarding CDBG, please see HUD’s website.

 The ESG program helps provide essential services for homeless individuals, including emergency shelter and intervention strategies for families at risk of becoming homeless.
 The ESG grant is administered by the Department of Family and Support Services.